 Deviated Nasal Septum

-The nasal septum is the wall that separates the left and right nostrils.
-A centered septum allows air to flow equally through each nostril.
-In a deviated nasal septum, the wall is not centered.
+A deviated nasal septum is a problem with the alignment of the wall that separates the left and right nostrils.
+This may make it hard for air to flow equally through each nostril.

 American Academy of Otolaryngology—Head and Neck Surgery